Matrix Product Density Operators: when do they have a local parent Hamiltonian?: Proofs for remaining propositions and lemmas

 \subsubsection{Proof of Proposition~\ref{prop:DPItoCMI}}

 The proof uses standard manipulation of CMI:

 where in the first inequality we used the monotonicity of the mutual information.
-The second inequality we used Conjecture~\ref{ccDPI} for $\CE = \CN: C_2 \rightarrow B_3 C_3 , B = B_1B_2, C = C_2$.
+The second inequality uses Conjecture~\ref{ccDPI} for $\CE = \CN: C_2 \rightarrow B_3 C_3 , B = B_1B_2, C = C_2$.
 For each tripartition separated by $m$ sites, we obtain the exponential decay of CMI by iterating this argument $m$ times.
 The proof is identical for the trace norm CMI.